jonckheereke/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 *Describe in your own words what the `free` command does.
 Give an example and a partial output.*

+Display amount of free and used memory in the system

 ### ❌ The id command

 *Describe in your own words what the `id` command does.
 Give an example and a partial output.*

+print real and effective user and group IDs

 ### ❌ The tree command